Lashed-lug boat: Comparison with other traditions

 Though the sewn boat technique (but not the lashed lugs) is also used for boats in the western Indian Ocean traditions, it differs in that the stitching in Austronesian boats are discontinuous and only visible from the inside of the hull.
 This indicates that the sewn boat techniques of the Indian Ocean and Austronesia are not culturally-linked and developed independent of each other.
 The planks of ancient Austronesian ships were originally joined together using only the sewn boat technique.
 However, the development of metallurgy in Maritime Southeast Asia in the last two thousand years resulted in the replacement of the sewing technique with internal dowels, as well as increasing use of metal nails.

 Early Scandinavian boats used lashings through cleats (lugs) on the hull planks to attach to the ribs of the boat.
 An example of this tradition is the Nydam boat, dated to 310-320 CE.
 This particular boat combined metal fastenings of planks, sewn planks and lashed cleats/lugs connecting to ribs.
+An earlier example (400-300 BCE), the Hjortspring boat is based on a dugout log which is expanded with sewn clinker planks with integral cleats/lugs lashed to framing.
 The Gokstad ship also used the lashing of ribs to cleats in the lower parts of the hull, and treenails elsewhere.
+Lashed lug also has a general similarity to the Bronze age Ferriby boats in England.